mlflow/mlflow-export-import/README_bulk.md

 High-level tools to copy an entire tracking server or a collection of MLflow objects (runs, experiments and registered models).
 Full object referential integrity is maintained as well as the original MLflow object names.

-Three types of Collection tools:
+Three types of bulk tools:
 * All - all MLflow objects of the tracking server.
 * Registered models - models and their versions' run and the run's experiment.
 * Experiments.